( of )

 Incorrect: 0

 A 65 year old man has recently been diagnosed with a brain tumor.
 He is referred to you for ophthalmic features that might be associated with that diagnosis.
 You find that as he follows your moving finger and penlight toward his right side, his eyes move in small steps.
 The eyes move smoothly in all other directions of gaze.
 The optokinetic drum elicits normal-amplitude nystagmus when the stripes are moved horizontally to the patient’s left, upward, and downward.
 But when the stripes are moved in the direction of the patient’s right side, no nystagmus occurs.
-Where is the brain tumor?

 • Review Topic

-Where is the brain lesion?
+Where is the brain tumor?